cyberbotics/webots/docs/reference/hinge2joint.md

 ### Field Summary

-- `jointParameters2`: This field optionally specifies a [HingeJointParameters](hingejointparameters.md) node.
+- `jointParameters2`: This field optionally specifies a [JointParameters](jointparameters.md) node.
-It contains, among others, the joint position, the axis position expressed in relative coordinates, the stop positions and suspension parameters.
+It contains, among others, the joint position, the axis position expressed in relative coordinates and the stop positions.
 If the `jointParameters` field is left empty, default values of the HingeJointParameters node apply.

 - `device2`: This field optionally specifies a [RotationalMotor](rotationalmotor.md), an angular [PositionSensor](positionsensor.md) and/or a [Brake](brake.md) device attached to the second axis.